 The purpose of this policy is to identify the process by which students are placed in the appropriate level English, reading, and mathematics courses.
-Arkansas state law requires that all first-time entering degree or technical certificate seeking students demonstrate proficiency in these areas or be placed in courses/programs that will help students prepare for college-level coursework.
-The minimum test scores used for placement were established by the Arkansas Department of Higher Education.
+Arkansas state law requires that all first-time entering degree or technical certificate-seeking students demonstrate proficiency in these areas or be placed in courses/programs that will help students prepare for college-level coursework.
+The minimum test scores used for placement were established by the Arkansas Division of Higher Education.
 A student may retest on one or more sections of a placement exam after a minimum of 30 days in order to allow time for the person to study before attempting the exam again.
-The Director of Student Development may make an exception to this where special circumstances exist.
 Placement score requirements are as follows: